zeolearn/nodejs-text-tutorial/module5.md

 ## Understanding the Need for Web Sockets

 WebSockets enables web applications to utilize bi-directional messaging.
 In simple terms, they allow real-time bi-directional flow of data.
 It is a protocol in which a server can push information to the client at any time since the connection between the now does not depend on HTTP protocol.
 The server can send information in form of data at any time to the client and the client does not have to send the request to receive data like in HTTP.
-The same thing applies for the client.
+The same thing applies to the client.
 It can send the payload of information at any time on the server does not need a success or an error response status from the server.

 Applications like email, instant messaging, document editing, pair programming, and online gaming are some of the examples that use WebSockets.
 This protocol is currently supported by all major web browsers.